grizzlybears/ffplay_vc/README.md

 ```
 on Windows:
     No extra dependencies is required, the working copy carries a set of ffmpeg+SDL2 in 'dep_on_windows'.
     Just open the .sln with VC2017 or higher and build/run.
-There are to 'vcproj's, 'ffplay' is the 'classic' command line style 'ffplay', and 'ffplay_vc' is a windows GUI behaving as a simplest video player.
+There are two 'vcproj's, 'ffplay' is the 'classic' command line style 'ffplay', and 'ffplay_vc' is a windows GUI behaving as a simplest video player.
 ```

 ```
 on Linux:
     At this time, I use system installed SDL2-devel, and refer my local source built ffmpeg.
-You may want to tweak the 'Makefile' to set FFCFLAGS/FFLDFLAGS match your evn.
+You may want to tweak the 'Makefile' to set FFCFLAGS/FFLDFLAGS match your environment.
     Then just 'make', 'make test' or 'make valgrind'
 ```